Asheq/public-notes/markdown-cheat-sheet.md

 </div>
 ```

-*Note:* Syntax highlighting is not supported in core Markdown spec but is supported in Github Flavored Markdown
+*Note:* Syntax highlighting is not supported in core Markdown spec but is supported in GitHub Flavored Markdown

 ## Task list